department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/test-fees.md

 template: detail-page
 ---

 The GI Bill covers more than just tuition.
-We may pay you back for the cost of any test you need to take to become a licensed or certified professional—or to apply for college or a training course.
-Find out what’s covered with this benefit.
+We may pay you back for the cost of certain tests you need to take to become a licensed or certified professional—or to apply for college or a training course.
+Only tests approved for the GI Bill are covered under this benefit, so find out what’s approved before you take any test.

 <span id="ways-to-file"></span>